Spring Term 2018 Freshman Seminar Application

 How to Apply: Instructions and Information

 Because demand for a specific seminar often exceeds its number of seats, we recommend that you submit at least seven applications to help us match your top choices against your top offers.
-You may apply for as many seminars as you’d like, and rank them in order of preference until the deadline at 8 am on Friday, August 25.
+You may apply for as many seminars as you’d like, and rank them in order of preference until the deadline at 12 Noon on Tuesday, January 16.
 Instructors will review applications and rank their choices as well, and then we run an algorithm to match students with seminars.
-You will be notified of your assignment on Monday, August 28 at 12 Noon and you must accept or decline your assignment before 9:00 am on Tuesday, August 29.
-We will then post all seminars that still have openings at 12 Noon.
+You will be notified of your assignment aat 1:00pm on Thursday, January 18 and you must accept or decline your assignment before 9:00 am on Friday, January 19.
+We will then post all seminars that still have openings at 1:00 pm.

 How to Apply: Specifics